tokio-rs/doc-push/README.md

 The goal of the doc blitz is to get the community to contribute guides.
 While some level of Tokio experience is needed, it is probably less tha you might expect.
 A detailed [outline] is provided to get started.
+We are also available on [Gitter](https://gitter.im/tokio-rs/doc-blitz) to answer questions and to teach you enough to get to the point of writing the guide.
+So why not give it a shot?

 If you want to take a stab at writing a guide, find a page in the outline that is marked as unassigned and submit a PR with your GitHub